VaishnaviDontha/JAVA-DSA-docs/Arrays.md

 	* Memory Management in Arrays - (DO CHECK)

-	* Multi Dimensional Array - 2D
+### : MULTI - DIMENSIONAL ARRAY 2D :

 		1. Initialised as
 					datatype var_name[][] = new datatype[size][size]; // Adding number of cols is NOT mandatory
 		2. Can also be stored data into this as

 				int[][] arr = {
 									1, 2, 3,   //0th Index
 									4, 5, 6,   //1st Index
 									7, 8, 9    //2nd Index
 								  }

 		3. It is stored ( Array of Arrays in HEAP memory ) each  are holding
 		4. Input/Output(Print) values into 2D - Can be done via FOR loop

 					for(int row = 0 ; row <= arr.length; row++){
 							//gives no. of rows